MicrosoftDocs/biztalk-docs/biztalk/technical-guides/planning-the-environment-for-biztalk-server.md

 -   **Branch** - Specialty version of [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] designed for hub and spoke deployment scenarios including RFID.

--   **Developer** - Provides all of the functionality of the Enterprise Edition for development and testing purposes and is available as the [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] Evaluation Edition at no cost for evaluation purposes.
-When installed as the Evaluation Edition, [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] will function for 120 days.
+-   **Developer** - Provides all of the functionality of the Enterprise Edition for development and testing purposes and is available as the BizTalk Server Evaluation Edition at no cost for evaluation purposes.
+When installed as the Evaluation Edition, BizTalk Server will function for 120 days.

 -   **RFID Enterprise** - Designed to provide a scalable, extensible platform for development, deployment, and management of rich RFID and sensor solutions, includes BizTalk RFID Server and BizTalk RFID Mobile.

- For more information about the different editions of [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)], see [Microsoft BizTalk Server Editions](http://go.microsoft.com/fwlink/?LinkId=108051) (http://go.microsoft.com/fwlink/?LinkId=108051).
+ For more information about the different editions of BizTalk Server, see [Microsoft BizTalk Server Editions](http://go.microsoft.com/fwlink/?LinkId=108051) (http://go.microsoft.com/fwlink/?LinkId=108051).

 ## Planning for Message Load
  Once you have determined that [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] meets your business integration needs, the next thing that you should determine is the message load that the BizTalk solution will be expected to process.
 This is an important decision because different editions of [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] have different scale-up and scale-out capabilities.